vijaymohire/national_governance_frameworks/README.md

 1. These frameworks are in line to existing national frameworks that can be either overlaid or extended to meet the needs.

-2. Govt as a Company-GaaS, offering GaaS services to its citizens and residents.
+2. Govt as a Service-GaaS, offering GaaS services to its citizens and residents.

 3. Governance models, frameworks and architecture are based on emerging technologies like QAI, Block chain, AGI, ASI, cloud and digital platforms.